On Linear Quadratic Potential Games: Introduction

-For finite-horizon general-sum LQ games, \cite{Hambly21} proved the global convergence of the natural policy gradient method to the Nash equilibrium.
-In their approach, they leveraged the properties of the Gaussian noise disturbance in the system dynamics.
-Focusing on a specific class of games and information structure, \cite{Roudneshin20} introduced a category of finite-horizon general-sum LQ games where agents have identical parameters in their dynamics and loss functions, and the information structure is deep state sharing.
-They then proved the convergence of the policy gradient method to the Nash equilibrium in both model-based and model-free settings.
-Other works have considered zero-sum or risk-sensitive linear quadratic games and have proven convergence of variants of the policy gradient method in these settings \cite{zhao2023global,zhang2019policy}.
+For \textit{finite-horizon} general-sum LQ games, the global convergence of the natural policy gradient method to the Nash equilibrium is proven in~\cite{Hambly21}.
+However, this result relies on the assumption of sufficient noise for exploration.
+One study showed that the policy gradient algorithm has convergence guarantees when agents interact through the aggregated state and action~\cite{Roudneshin20}.
+Other studies considered zero-sum \cite{zhang2019policy}, mean-field \cite{carmona2019linear}, or risk-sensitive \cite{zhao2023global} LQ games, proving the convergence of policy gradient variants in these settings.

-In static games, it is known that the class of so-called potential games has several desirable properties.
-In particular, if the game admits an exact potential function then one can find a Nash equilibrium of the game by finding an optimizer of the potential function.
-Hence, a natural approach to extend the convergence guarantees of policy gradient methods to dynamic games is to characterize the set of dynamic games that admit a potential function.
-While static potential games have been well-studied~\cite{MONDERER1996124},~\cite{Marden09}, dynamic potential games have not been explored sufficiently.
+In \textit{Markov} games, of which LQ games are a subset, the challenges in proving convergence to Nash equilibria have motivated researchers to consider specific subclasses, particularly potential dynamic games.
+In static games, potential games are known for several desirable properties such as the existence of pure strategy Nash equilibria, the convergence of the best response dynamics~\cite{monderer1996potential}, and learning dynamics to such equilibria \cite{heliou2017learning}.
+These advances also have solid practical relevance in real-world dynamic games.
+The LQ game is a well-known dynamic game setting for many real-world applications, including congestion games \cite{rosenthal1973class}, resource allocation games~\cite{Lambart2018}, games arising in multi-vehicle autonomous driving~\cite{Aghajani2015,Jiang20}, and electricity markets~\cite{chen22,Paccagnan2016}.
+Consequently, a natural approach to extend the convergence guarantees of learning-based methods to dynamic games is to characterize the set of dynamic games that admit a potential function.

-To understand the class of potential LQ games, and the convergence of the policy gradient algorithm for this class of games, our work makes the following contributions.
+Recent literature in the multi-agent learning community has focused on conditions that ensure a dynamic game with finite state and action spaces is potential.
+Studies on Markov games with finite states and actions~\cite{leonardos22,Zhang23,Zhang22} reveal that deriving conditions to characterize a potential Markov game is not straightforward.
+In particular,~\cite{leonardos22} demonstrated that the stage cost being potential is neither necessary nor sufficient for the dynamic game to be potential.
+Given these limitations,~\cite{Zhang23} focused on Markov games with decoupled dynamics and local policies where agents make decisions using only their local state.
+In this setting, they proved the convergence of a distributed learning algorithm to a Nash equilibrium for Markov potential games.
+By characterizing LQ potential games as a subset of Markov potential games, we gain a fundamental understanding of a significant class of games in control theory.